 “Our clients love the data we’re able to gather,” says Foucheaux.
 “They didn’t even know they wanted it or needed it.
 Now they tell me they can’t live without it.”

-Solomon Group is a great example of how to apply your imagination to conceive and build an IoT application that solves real business problems.
+Solomon Group is a great example of how to apply your imagination to conceive and build an IoT solution that solves real business problems.
 In the process, the company has been able to differentiate its services and possibly even create a new revenue stream.

 As Mendix CEO Derek Roos said in his Mendix World 2016 keynote, “the technology is here; you’re only limited by your own imagination.”